 Oh, that’s interesting, because I….?

-Five: remember that it’s up to you as to how much you want to reveal.
+Remember that it’s up to you how much you want to reveal.
 You don’t have to talk about everything.
 Choose the cards from your hand that you want to show.

 Overall, keep in mind the difference between friendliness and friendship.